-- Centralize information: a great number of nonprofits use Excel spreadsheets to store and manage contact data.
-The challenge is that storing data in different spreadsheets, managed by different people, can result in incomplete or outdated data, and makes tracking historical data nearly impossible.
-A CRM allows nonprofits to store all that data in one, organized place, which can be easily managed by a various team members over time.
+- Centralize information.
+A great number of nonprofits rely on Excel spreadsheets to store and manage contact data.
+The challenge is that storing data in different spreadsheets, managed by different people, can result in incomplete or outdated data, and makes tracking historical data nearly impossible — not to mention require a great deal of time and resources to manage.
+A CRM allows nonprofits to store all that data in one, organized place, which can be easily managed by various team members over time.
+While it’s an additional investment, the efficiencies it creates justify the price tag.

-- Segment contact types: list segmentation is a daunting task especially when data is outdated, inaccurate, and/or not in the same format.
+- Segment contact types.
+List segmentation is a daunting task especially when data is outdated, inaccurate, and/or not in the same format.
 A CRM ensures that you have high-quality data, and can easily segment your lists by the criteria you’ve set up.
-You can then segment contacts by, for example, constituent type, interest area, geographic location, and then export the list to your outreach campaigns.
+You can then segment and tag contacts by, for example, constituent type, interest area, geographic location, and then export the list to your outreach campaigns.
+Again, the efficiencies in creating automated processes here and directing contacts to appropriate content and outreach streams is incredibly valuable, especially when it comes to creating engagement or requesting support.

-- Know your audience: a CRM will keep track and record the activities of your audiences.
-By analyzing your supporters’ actions, such as the events they’ve attended or the most recent volunteering campaign they signed up for, a CRM gives you a holistic view of your target audience’s behavior.
+- Know your audience.
+A CRM keeps track and records the activities of your audiences.
+By analyzing your contacts’ actions, such as the events they’ve attended or the most recent volunteering campaign they signed up for, a CRM gives you a holistic view of your target audiences’ behaviors.
 This data will give you the insight to tailor a relationship-building strategy that best suits your various audience groups.

-- Your requirements: what are your priorities?
+- Your requirements and priorities: What are your goals?
 Is it to better segment contacts?
 Improve reporting?
-To have more robust contact records?
+Have more robust contact records?
 Defining your various needs will allow you to define which functionalities are must-haves, which are nice-to-haves, and which are not needed at all.

 - Your budget: most CRMs vary in price based on the number of users as well as the numbers of contacts.
 If you’re unsure of where your budget should fall, taking a look at both of these total numbers will give you a good idea of what your CRM investment will look like.